zitouni/oai-cn5g-fed/ci-scripts/charts/README.md

 - SHUTDOWN ACK
 - SHUTDOWN_COMPLETE

-In SPGWU pcap you should see GTP packets minimum 8 times because the ping was 4 packets
+In UPF pcap you should see GTP packets minimum 8 times because the ping was 4 packets